KDE/digikam-doc/right_sidebar/metadata_view.rst

 Metadata are data about the images or files, like technical data of camera setting during shooting, author info, copyrights, keywords, captions, and coordinates of location.

-The metadata sidebar is composed of four sub tabs EXIF, Makernote, IPTC and XMP data.
-On the left, two buttons let you choose between full and simplified data display.
-In the middle you will find a disk icon to save the metadata to the disk.
-Next to it are a printer and copy icon - they do just that: print or copy the respective tab metadata to the clipboard.

-A really nice feature is the live search box on the lower end of the metadata tabs.
-As you type in a keyword, the metadata on top of it will be successively filtered until you narrow down and what you are looking for.
-It is a quick way of accessing specific information.
+The metadata sidebar is composed of five sub tabs EXIF, Makernote, IPTC, XMP, and ExifTool.
 Metadata, as shown in these four tabs, can be modified and enhanced in a number of ways elsewhere:

     - With the camera interface.